crypto-wallet-pro/crypto-wallet/README.md

-Update:  Friday 13 June 2025 link is responsive and live
+Update:  06/16/2025 link is live and working